Capture the Moment!

 Size isn’t everything, as they say, but there’s nothing like the power, reach and feel of a long lens.
 It gets you where the action is and lets you take close-ups of skittish and possibly dangerous wild animals.
 You still need other types of lenses, of course, but they’re far less glamorous!

 It’s also important to remember that a good lens can improve your photography much more than a good camera.
-If you’re on a budget, it’s better to spend your money on new glass than the latest all-singing, all-dancing Nikon Z8/Z9, Canon R3/R5 or Sony ⍺1.
+If you’re on a budget, it’s better to spend your money on new glass than the latest all-singing, all-dancing Nikon Z8/Z9, Canon R1/R3/R5 Mark II or Sony ⍺1.

-Here’s a quick guide to what’s in my camera bag and what should probably be in yours, bearing in mind a few key buying criteria: focal length, aperture, weight and price.
+Here’s a quick guide to what’s in my camera bag and what should probably be in yours, bearing in mind a few key buying criteria: focal length, aperture, image stabilisation (IS), weight and price.

 My Lenses

-Eighteen months ago, I had Nikon D810 and D850 DSLRs and various Nikon lenses, including an 800mm (with a 1.25x TC) and an 80-400mm, various wide-angle zooms and a macro lens.
+When I first started out as a wildlife photographer, I bought Nikon kit rather than Canon on the basis that I didn’t want anything made by a photocopier manufacturer!
+I went through the D800, D810 and D850 DSLRs and various Nikon lenses, including an 800mm (with a 1.25x TC) and an 80-400mm, various wide-angle zooms and a macro lens.

 However, I wasn’t happy with the sharpness of most of those (apart from the 800mm), and I was frustrated by the lack of eye detection.
 As a result, I did a lot of research and decided to take the mirrorless plunge!